All Episodes

 Yeah, yeah, I'm here.

-All of a sudden I have become an iPhone clearinghouse.
+All of a sudden, I have become an iPhone clearinghouse.

-Hey, can you can you uh can you give me an iPhone?
+Hey, can you give me an iPhone?

-Because I am Rush Limboy, powerful and influential member of the media.
+And I'm trying because I am Rush Limboy, powerful and influential member of the media.

 Your phone calls are coming up, but we're not through.

-Let's return to the audio sound bites.
+Let's return to the audio soundbites.

 General Petraeus, George Bush's general, despised, hated, lied to, lied about, accused of being a liar about the surge in Iraq by Democrats and the left-wing media.